High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films

-The mechanisms underlying reentrant superconductivity have been the subject of extensive debate.
+The mechanisms underlying the reentrant superconductivity have been the subject of extensive debate.
 Proposed explanations include compensation of the applied field by an internal exchange field~\cite{meul1984, balicas2001, helm2024}, electron pairing mediated by spin fluctuations~\cite{aoki2001, levy2005, Huy2007}, field-enhanced spin reorientation or spin-triplet pairing~\cite{levy2005, ran2019}, field-induced magnetic transitions and Fermi-surface reconstructions~\cite{Wu2025}, and Landau-level broadening near the quantum limit~\cite{Rasolt1992}.
-Given the presence of rare-earth elements Sm and Eu, it is plausible that field-induced reentrant superconductivity in (SECS)NiO$_2$ arises from a significant {exchange interaction} between the conduction electrons and localized rare-earth magnetic moments~\cite{jaccarino1962}.
-In magnetic ion-doped superconductors~(e.g., Eu-doped chalcogenides~\cite{fischer1975, meul1984} and Fe-based organic conductors~\cite{uji2001, balicas2001}), the conduction electrons experience an internal exchange field from magnetic ions.
-If the internal field aligns opposite to the applied magnetic field direction, the two can partially or completely cancel each other, reducing the pair-breaking effect of the external field and allowing superconductivity to reappear at high fields.
-This magnetic-field compensation mechanism is known as the Jaccarino-Peter effect~\cite{jaccarino1962}.
-In the case of (SECS)NiO$_2$, we find that the essential features of the phase diagrams in Fig.~\ref{phasediagram} are well captured by a modified {Werthamer--Helfand--Hohenberg (WHH) model}~\cite{werthamer1966} for the superconducting critical field, adapted to include the effects of an {exchange splitting field} \( H_J \) (see Methods).
-Moreover, the results of some experiments on the recently highlighted reentrant superconductor UTe$_2$ have suggested that the Jaccarino–Peter effect may be responsible for reentrant superconductivity in this material~\cite{helm2024}, although alternative mechanism—such as spin-triplet pairing enhanced by magnetic fluctuations \cite{ran2019} or metamagnetic criticality accompanied by Fermi-surface reconstruction \cite{Wu2025}—have also been proposed.
-These effects are less likely to be relevant in (SECS)NiO$_2$ due to the more localized nature of the \(f\)-electrons.
+Given the presence of rare-earth elements Sm and Eu within the nickelate films, or Nd within the substrate, it is plausible that field-induced reentrant superconductivity in SECNO arises from significant {exchange interactions} $J_{\rm cf}$ between the conduction electrons and localized rare-earth magnetic moments~\cite{jaccarino1962}.
+In magnetic ion-containing superconductors~(e.g., Eu-containing Chevrel-phase compounds~\cite{fischer1975, meul1984} and Fe-based organic conductors~\cite{uji2001, balicas2001}), the conduction electrons experience a negative internal exchange field $H_J\sim J_{\rm cf}/\mu_{\rm B}$ from the magnetic ions (where $\mu_{\rm B}$ is the Bohr magneton).
+Because the internal exchange field aligns opposite to the applied magnetic field, the two can partially or completely cancel each other, thereby reducing the Pauli pair-breaking effect of the external field and allowing a magnetic-field–induced superconducting phase to appear, centered around \(H = |H_J|\).
+This magnetic-field compensation mechanism was predicted long before reentrant superconductivity was discovered and became known as the Jaccarino–Peter effect~\cite{jaccarino1962}.